-The last few years more and more accommodation has been built on the island, ranging from modest bamboo bungalows to several lovely resorts.
+In the last few years, more and more accommodation has been built on the island, ranging from modest bamboo bungalows to several lovely resorts.
 We’ll give you a range of Koh Lanta accommodation options; from the dirt cheap to the ridiculously expensive.

 The number one place to stay when backpacking on Koh Lanta is Bee Bee Bungalows.
 You’ll be staying in one of the basic cabins on Klong Khong Beach, a backpackers’ beach.
 The best of all is that not one cabin is the same.
 There are large family tree houses, small bungalows with a sea view and everything in between.
 It’s not possible to book online or by telephone, just come by and ask if there is anything available.
 You can stay in a bungalow for 300 THB per person.